Matúš Putnocký

-Matúš Putnocký (born 1 November 1984) is a Slovak professional footballer who plays as a goalkeeper for Polish club Sandecja Nowy Sącz.
+Matúš Putnocký (born 1 November 1984) is a Slovak professional footballer who played his entire career as a goalkeeper, but currently plays as a forward for VII.
+Liga club BFC 2018 Bardejov.
 Besides Slovakia, he has played in Poland.

 Club career

 In May 2016 he signed a three-year contract with Lech Poznań.

 International career

 In September 2011, Putnocký received his first senior call-up for an UEFA Euro 2012 qualification game against Armenia on 8 September.